2026 free (or discounted) camps & activities for military children & teens

 https://www.asymca.org/operation-camp

 Camps and camping opportunities offered throughout the year at our branches and affiliate locations continue to be one of ASYMCA’s most popular programs.
-Camps encourage healthy living as part of our core mission of strengthening our military family, and provide much needed recreational and bonding opportunities for military children and families who have experienced multiple deployments.
+Camps encourage healthy living as part of our core mission of strengthening our military family and provide much needed recreational and bonding opportunities for military children and families who have experienced multiple deployments.

 Badger Youth Camp (Camp Douglas, WI)

-Badger Youth Camp 2023 will be held at Camp Lakotah July 13-16, 2023.
+Badger Youth Camp 2026 will be held at Camp Lakotah June 24-28, 2026.
 Badger Youth Camp is for dependent children of currently serving service members.

 Camp Corral